B4SHA/studio/README.md

 # Veritas Vision

-Veritas Vision is an AI-powered web application designed to help users critically analyze digital content.
+Veritas Vision is an AI-powered, multilingual web application designed to help users critically analyze digital content.
 In an era of rampant misinformation, this toolkit provides a suite of analysis tools to detect manipulation, assess credibility, and uncover biases in news articles, videos, images, and audio clips.

 Built with a modern tech stack, it leverages the power of Google's Gemini models through Genkit to deliver sophisticated, real-time content analysis.

+## Multi-Language Support

+The application is fully internationalized and supports the following languages:

+- **English**
+- **Hindi (हिन्दी)**
+- **Bengali (বাংলা)**
+- **Marathi (मराठी)**
+- **Telugu (తెలుగు)**
+- **Tamil (தமிழ்)**

+Users can switch the interface language, and the AI analysis reports will also be generated in the selected language.

 ## Tech Stack